Frequently Asked Questions

 What about pets?

-Dogs are welcome on the Trace for most section.
-All we ask is that in camp you keep your pet under control, carry a leash on the trail so your pet can be restrained if you come upon another hiker/group.
+Dogs are welcome on the Trace for most sections.
+You must be able to keep your dog under control at camp, and carry a leash on the trail so your pet can be restrained if you come upon another hiker/group.
 In the Big South Fork, pets are required to be on a leash.
-Bear in mind, some sections are not appropriate for dogs and will be noted in the registration information.
+Some sections are not appropriate for dogs, and loose dogs are encountered on many sections.
+Please reach out to the Challenge Director for specific questions about the sections.

 Where is a good place to buy maps?

 The STA sells the maps sets you will need.
-There are two map sets the North, South, map sets.
-The set sells for $34.00 plus postage.
-Individually the North Map is $15.00 and the South Map $18.00.
-These are professionally done maps.
-You can purchase Map Sets and other unique merchandise by visiting the online store linked on our webpage to make your purchase through our secure account with squarespace. .
-If you prefer to pay by check, make your payment out to STA and send it to the office in the Livingston Center.
-Please allow 7 to 10 days for delivery.
+There are two map sets: the North set and the South set.
+We also use FarOut, the official digital map and guide of the STA.
+You can purchase Map Sets, FarOut, and other unique merchandise by visiting the online store linked on our webpage to make your purchase through our secure account.

 What does it cost?

-The monthly cost average is $45.00.
+The monthly cost is $50.00.
 The fee paid covers, the shuttle, some campsite cost, the cost of hosting the Challenge, insurance, and staff cost.

 Can I hike ahead?